SkyCAIR/SkyCAIR/README.md

 ## Downloading The Latest Version

-Latest release direct link: https://github.com/porteux/porteux/releases/latest
+Latest release direct link: https://github.com/SkyCAIR/SkyCAIR/releases/latest

 ## About

-PorteuX is a Linux distro based on Slackware, inspired by Slax and Porteus and available to the public for free.
+SkyCAIR is a Linux distro based on Slackware, inspired by Slax and PorteuX and available to the public for free.
 Its main goal is to be super fast, small, portable, modular and immutable (if the user wants so).

 It's already pre-configured for basic usage, including lightweight applications for each of the 7 desktop environments available.
 No browser is included, but an app store is provided so you can download the most popular browsers, as well as Steam, VirtualBox, Nvidia drivers, Wine, office suite, multilib (32-bit compatibility), messengers, emulators, etc.

-Out of the box, PorteuX can open basically any multimedia file.
+Out of the box, SkyCAIR can open basically any multimedia file.
 Hardware acceleration is enabled by default for machines with Intel, AMD or Nvidia cards (for Nvidia cards it's required to download the Nvidia driver from the app store).

 ## How To Use